DAY 01: ROME - MILAN

-DAY 1: MILAN > MONFERRATO AREA > TURIN
+DAY 02: MILAN - MONFERRATO AREA - TURIN

-Departure at 8:30 am from Milan.
-Departure to the hilly area of Monferrato, in the South-east of the region Piedmont.
-Arrival to Acqui Terme, an old city founded by the Romans famous for its original aqueduct.
+Departure at 8.30 am to the hilly area of Monferrato, in the South-East of Piedmont.
+Arrive in Acqui Terme, an old city founded by the Romans famous for its original aqueduct.
 In the old town, you can admire “La Bollente”, a beautiful white stone structure built to protect the amazing hot spring with water at 75°.
-After a short walk in the old town, departure to Casale Monferrato, the capital of the ancient Dukedom of Monferrato.
+After a short walk in the old town continue to Casale Monferrato, the capital of the ancient Dukedom of Monferrato.
 The old town includes several beautiful buildings with different architectural styles, such as the Fortress, the Civic Tower and the Cathedral.
-Free time for lunch and departure in the afternoon to Turin, capital of the region, crossing the North of Monferrato with short stops in Moncalvo, a nice village at the top of several vineyards and Crea, where it is possible to visit the local Monastery, a UNESCO World Heritage.
-Arrival to Turin, overnight at the hotel.
+Next to depart to Turin, capital of the region, crossing the North of Monferrato with short stops in Moncalvo, a nice village at the top of several vineyards and Crea, where it is possible to visit the local Monastery, a UNESCO World Heritage.
+Continue to your hotel.
+Overnight in Turin.

-DAY 2: TURIN
+DAY 03: TURIN

-DAY 3: TURIN > THE LANGHE > ASTI > TURIN
+DAY 04: TURIN - THE LANGHE - ASTI - TURIN

-Breakfast at the hotel; departure to Fenis to look up to the castle, built in the XII century, located in the highest valley of the region.
+Breakfast at the hotel.
+Departure to Fenis to look up to the castle, built in the XII century, located in the highest valley of the region.
 Built by command of the family Challant because of a reason of prestige, now it represents one of the most charming masterpieces of that age in all Northern Italy.
-Then, departure to Courmayeur, a small village located at the bottom of the Mont Blanc, the last Italian place before the frontier with France.
+Then, a short walk in Courmayeur, a small village located at the bottom of the Mont Blanc, the last Italian place before the frontier with France.
 Entered in the collective imaginary due to its 11 km long tunnel between Italy and France under the Mont Blanc, it presents a unique and wonderful landscape among the best and most fascinating peaks of the Western Alps.
-Free time in the beautiful old town.
-Continuation to Aosta, capital of the autonomous region of Aosta Valley, the smallest region of our country, located in the middle of the highest mountains of the Alps.
+Next, departure to Aosta, capital of the autonomous region of Aosta Valley, the smallest region of our country, located in the middle of the highest mountains of the Alps.
 Old town, founded before Christ and partially built by the Romans according to the typical style of a Roman camp (core and parallel streets).
 Still today Roman tracks are extremely evident: Arch of Augustus, the Praetorian gates, the old entrances of the city and the modern district with the modern works, as the Cathedral and Piazza Chanoux with the City Hall.
-Free time for lunch and then, way back to Milan.
+Free time for lunch.
+In the afternoon, return to Milan.
+Transfer to the train station and train back to Rome.
 End of our services.